Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 ### Logo
 The logo image was created from scratch using Adobe Photoshop.
-(the cracked Earth image was downloaded from ??????????)
+(the cracked Earth effect was cropped from an image by Micaela Parente on [Unsplash](https://unsplash.com/photos/UzTBnxFiSWE)

 ### Photos
 Puzzle image photos have been downloaded from ?????? or Google images.